Ever since J.R.R. Tolkien penned the magisterial The Lord of the Rings trilogy, fantasy enthusiasts have been entranced by elves.

 Readers overwhelmingly gave Dragons of Autumn Twilight a 5 star rating.
 Given that, what dragged readers’ overall rating down to a 3.99?

-In the end, these readers recommended the book for younger readers who would be unfamiliar with the fantasy genre.
+In the end, these reviewers recommend the book to younger readers who have yet to explore the vast realms of fantasy.

 The Sword of Shannara by Terry Brooks